Long-Term Visitation Value for Deep Exploration in Sparse Reward Reinforcement Learning: Evaluation

 \subsubsection{Stochastic Gridworlds}

 As we discussed in Section \ref{ssec:notes}, the visitation rewards for training the W-functions penalize terminal state-action pairs.
-One may think that this would lead to poor exploration in stochastic environments, where the same state-action pair can lead to both terminal and non-terminal states.
-Here, we evaluate all algorithms again on some of the previous environments but this time with stochastic transition, and show that the proposed W-functions still solve the MDPs and outperform existing algorithms.
-Each transition $(s,a)$ has probability $p$ of succeeding, probability $1 - p/2$ of not moving the agent, and probability $1 - p/2$ of moving the agent to a random adjacent state.
+One may think this would lead to poor exploration in stochastic environments, where the same state-action pair can lead to either terminal or non-terminal states.
+Here, we evaluate all algorithms again on some of the previous environments but this time with stochastic transitions and show that our W-functions still solve the MDPs and outperform existing algorithms.
+Each transition $(s,a)$ has probability $p$ of succeeding, $1 - p/2$ of not moving the agent, and $1 - p/2$ of moving the agent to a random adjacent state.
 In our experiments, we set $p = 0.9$.
-Due to the stochasticity of the transition function, we increased the number of random seeds from 20 to 50.
+Due to the stochasticity of transitions, we increased the number of random seeds from 20 to 50.